MIT professor debuts high-speed blockchain payments platform Algorand

-There’s a gold rush going on as investors rush into cryptocurrency and blockchain investments.
-Even a professor from the Massachusetts Institute of Technology (MIT) is joining in the party.
+There’s a gold rush going on as investors charge into cryptocurrency and blockchain investments.
+Even a professor from the Massachusetts Institute of Technology (MIT) is joining the party.

-Silvio Micali, a Turing award-winning cryptographer and professor of computer science at MIT, has founded Boston-based Algorand to create a scalable, secure, and decentralized digital currency and payments platform.
+Silvio Micali, a Turing Award-winning cryptographer and professor of computer science at MIT, has founded Boston-based Algorand to create a scalable, secure, and decentralized digital currency and payments platform.
 He has raised $4 million in seed funding from Pillar and Union Square Ventures.

-Algorand addresses the blockchain’s scaling challenges through rapid and efficient user consensus, enabling even the smallest transactions, regardless of transaction volume or number of users.
+Algorand addresses the blockchain’s scaling challenges through rapid and efficient user consensus, enabling even the smallest transactions, regardless of volume or number of users.
 I heard something similar when I interviewed Kochava CEO Charles Manning, who is creating a blockchain digital advertising platform.

 Blockchain is a transparent ledger, or accounting system, that is decentralized, and because it is spread across a network of computers that verify the ledger, it is secure, transparent, and accurate.
 It has become the foundation for cryptocurrencies such as Bitcoin.
-The problem is that it takes a long time to update the blockchain across all of those computers, so you can only update the ledger 10 times a second.
+The problem is that it takes a long time to update the blockchain across all of those computers, so you can only update the ledger at slow speeds, like 10 times a second or even slower.

 That’s too slow for payment systems.
 So Micali’s team created an open source consensus protocol.
 Cryptocurrencies such as Bitcoin and Ethereum require users to solve cryptographic puzzles to mine additional currency.
 But Algorand’s protocol does not require solving cryptographic puzzles, which keeps the cost of transactions low.
 The transactions are confirmed within seconds, and transferred funds are immediately available.